LensWars: Canon FDn 50mm 1:1.2 vs. Minolta MD 50mm 1:1.2

 Canon won here ‘by points’ I think.

 Very strange results.
-Minolta beats Canon on infinity, but Canon became better on close distance.
+Minolta beats Canon on infinity, but Canon became better at close distance.